-- 1. Does the candidate present a clear statement of the problem? - 2.
+- 1. Did the candidate write a focused essay on a specific topic? - 2.
 Is the problem significant?
 In other words, can the candidate justify in writing why the problem needs further study.
 What arguments are presented?
 Is there a logical sequence to the argument. - 3.
 Does the candidate establish a theoretical position?
 The theoretical position should include citations and should establish a logical argument of why the study is needed. - 4.
-Are the candidate's research questions clear and will these questions address the research problem? - 5.
 Is there evidence that the candidate can read and interpret research articles and then present arguments showing how the articles relate to the overall research problem?